FishlandicFishy/lexicring/dict/screwed.md

 # Screwed
 ## Genalphid English

-[n] Trash in song form, according to a YouTube commenter.
+[n] The opposite of trash in song form, according to a YouTube commenter.

 Example: